Can I say these are The Best Small Batch Brown Butter Chocolate Chip Cookies? Yes, yes I can.

 Try these Classic Super Soft Snickerdoodles (or these Brown Butter Snickerdoodles), these Chewy Oatmeal Chocolate Chip Cookies or these Fudgy Brownie Cookies.

-Let’s make some small batch brown butter chocolate chip cookies!
+Let’s make some really delicious homemade chocolate chip cookies!

 Ingredients